 2. Hose Them

+This is an easy and inexpensive lace bug control method.
 You could simply hose them off in order to provide an inhospitable environment for them.

 However, exercise caution as you may damage the leaves/flowers.
 You might also just knock them onto nearby plants, causing further spread.

 Cut the infested foliage off and burn it.
 You could also seal the foliage in a plastic bag and throw it out.
 However, do not put it in your compost bin.
 The last thing you want is a lace bug breeding ground if your pile isn’t hot enough.